inozo22/fdf/README.md

 | libft | It's permitted to use|
 | Description | This project is about the creation of a simple model of a landscape.|

+This project is about the creation of a simple wireframe model with a 3D representation of a landscape by linking several points (x, y, z) thank to line segments (edge).

+#### Rule
+- You must use the MiniLibX.
+Either the version available on the campus computers, or by installing it using the source.
+- You have to submit a Makefile which compile your files.
+Of course it should not allow relink.
+- The use of global variables is prohibited.

 ### 1.3.
 The programme
 - You must write a program called push_swap that will receive as argument the stack a in the format of a list of integers.
 The first argument must be the one on top of the stack(be careful with the order).
 - The program must display the list of instructions(shortest)